Oulu-IMEDS/KNEEL/README.md

 ### Reproducing the experiments from the paper
 All the experiments done in the paper were made with PyTorch 1.1.0 and anaconda.
 To run the experiments, simply copy the content of the folder `hc_experiments` into `hc_experiments_todo`.
 Set up the necessary environment variables in the file `run_experiments.sh` and then run this script.
-The code is written to leverage all the available GPU reseource running 1 experiment per card.
+The code is written to leverage all the available GPU resources running 1 experiment per card.

 ## Inference on your data